Index & Covered

 Introduction:

-Methodology: This section should include the following without subheadings in an organized manner.
+Methodology: This section should include the following, without subheadings, in an organised manner.

 Results: